-I am Maître de Conférences at the Université Paris 7 Diderot, member of the Laboratoire de Probabilités, Statistique et Modélisation (Team Statistique, données, algorithmes).
+I am Maître de Conférences at the Université de Paris Cité (formerly Université de Paris, or Paris-Diderot, or Paris-7), member of the Laboratoire de Probabilités, Statistique et Modélisation, in the Team Statistique, données, algorithmes.

 Formerly, I used to be a postdoc researcher at the École Normale Supérieure (DMA), member of the NORIA (Numerical Optimal tRansport for ImAging) research group.
 Before that, I had a two-years postdoc position at the Laboratory for Computational and Statistical Learning, a joint lab between the IIT and MIT.
 Even before that I did a PhD in Optimization between the Université de Montpellier and the Universidad Santa Maria in Valparaiso, Chile.